chroma-core/chroma/docs/cip/CIP-07102024_Write_Ahead_Log_Pruning_Vacuuming.md

 This automatically runs the pruning operation described above before running `VACUUM`.
 Prior to any modifications, it checks that there is enough available disk space to complete the vacuum (i.e. the free space on the disk is at least twice the size of the database).[^2]

 `chroma vacuum` should be run infrequently; it may increase query performance but the degree to which it does so is currently unknown.

+We should clearly document that `chroma vacuum` is not intended to be run while the Chroma server is running, maybe in the form of a confirmation prompt.

 ## Compatibility, Deprecation, and Migration Plan